Maths – Entry 3 Functional Skills

 - February start Fast Track course – two sessions (5 hours per week)

 Maths will be taught from the first session of the course.
-All Entry Level 3 courses include a short IT Fundamentals course at the start to maximise participation in learning using digital tools and also a Next steps course at the end to help you prepare for the next level.
+All Entry Level 3 courses include a short IT Fundamentals course at the start to maximise participation in learning using digital tools and also a Taster course at the end to help you prepare for the next level.
+The once weekly E3 September start courses also include a preparation for Entry 3 course to build and prepare number skills.

 Route to Work.

 Your English skills need to be at Entry level 2 or above, and you need to understand some basic maths concepts.
 There are different entry requirements for the various Entry Level 3 courses throughout the year.
-For example, if you want to join an intensive Entry Level 3 course in April, your maths will need to be at a higher level than if you join a once weekly course in September.
+For example, if you want to join a Fast Track Entry Level 3 course in February, your maths will need to be at a higher level than if you join a once weekly course in September.

-Main courses start in September, February or April.
-To gain a place on a course, you must book an initial assessment by phoning the BAES Info Line (0121 303 4318) or one of the BAES centres.
-Functional Skills initial assessments are carried out either remotely online, or by a face-to-face assessment at a centre.
+Main courses start in September or February.
+To gain a place on a course, you must book an initial assessment by phoning the BAES Info Line (0121 303 4318) or via one of the BAES centres.
+Functional Skills initial assessments are carried out by face to face assessment at a centre.
 Depending on the results of the assessment, you may be advised to join a different level or course.

 In order to cover all of the course content, you will be expected to carry out at least 2 hours of independent study each week.